48 Takeoff & Landing Performance

 2. The transition distance is when the pilot pulls back on the stick (or yoke) and lifts the airplane’s nose to a climbing attitude.
 The lift builds up on the wing, and the airplane leaves the runway.

-3. The extra distance for the airplane needed to climb and pass over a fictitious 50-ft (15-m) high obstacle.
+3. The extra distance the airplane needs to climb and pass over a fictitious 50-ft (15-m) high obstacle.

 The fictitious 50-ft (15-m) high obstacle requirement recognizes that most runways inevitably have trees or some structure(s) at their ends.
 FAA certification of airplanes per the FAA regulations (FARs) requires that the reported takeoff distances factor in this extra margin of safety to prevent pilots from underestimating the needed runway lengths – see CFR §23.2115 and CFR §25.105 and onward.